protieusz/Batarang/README.md

 Rev 6, fixed mcu outline, added Cirque trackpad outline.
 Currently being printed and finger crossed.
 Still need to figure out the Cirque coding.

+May 18, 2023 - Uploaded and released Rev 7B for public.
+Untested, so please print at your own risk.
+No support is given.

 Front side
 ![Screenshot 2023-05-04 at 11 54 19 AM](https://user-images.githubusercontent.com/118025702/236316799-80172c2d-209d-47f9-bb36-eeef42539433.png)